10 Konglish Words You’ll Hear at Home — From Hand Phone (핸드폰) to Remote Control (리모컨)

 💜 Final Thoughts

 That’s our second Konglish set — everyday items you’ll hear about at home or in cafés.
-These words might look like English, but in Korea they’ve taken on brand-new meanings.
-Now you’ll know exactly what your Korean friends mean when they ask for the “리모컨” or “콘센트.” ^-^
+These words may look like English, but in Korea they’ve taken on their own meanings.
+Now you’ll know exactly what people mean when they ask for the “리모컨” or “콘센트.” ^-^

-👉 Next time, in Part 3: Beauty & Skincare (스킨, 에센스, 썬크림...), we’ll explore the world of K-beauty terms you’ll meet at the vanity.
+👉 Next time, in Part 3: Beauty & Skincare (스킨, 에센스, 썬크림…), we’ll explore Konglish you’ll hear in the world of K-beauty.

 With love,